bmordan/udemy-ramda-course-notes/_posts/2018-01-03-assignment-02-solution.md

 // [1, 3]
 ```

-This will not always work when you look these references up on the grid.
-For example if you are on the right edge of the grid and you call `right` the new reference will be to a cell which does not exist and will be undefined.
+The transformed reference will not always work when you use it to lookup a counter on the grid.
+For example if you are on the right edge of the grid and you call `right` the new reference will be to a cell which does not exist, and will be undefined.
 So I wanted a way to deal with null and undefined values.
-Here is my `Maybe` monad, and a function that uses it.
+I created a `Maybe` monad, and a function that uses it.

 ```js
 const Maybe = function (val) { this.val = val }